NordicPlayground/TechDocs-style-guide/docs/README.md

 # TechDocs Style Guide

 This style guide is forked from the [Microsoft Style Guide](https://github.com/MicrosoftDocs/microsoft-style-guide/tree/main/styleguide).
-We will gradually be updating and adapting the content to suit the needs of Nordic.
+This repo will gradually diverge from upstream as needed.

-The purpose of this style guide is to be a resource to train internal AI models as well as have an updated digital style guide for easier reference and CI check integration.
+The purpose of this style guide is to have an updated digital style guide for easier reference and future automation integration.

 ## MkDocs framework

 We use a combination of the [MkDocs framework](https://www.mkdocs.org) with the [Material](https://squidfunk.github.io/mkdocs-material) theme to build the static documentation site.

-## Best Way to View the Style Guide Without Causing Conflicts with NCS Requirements
+## How to view the style guide without causing conflicts with NCS requirements

-### Step 1: Create a Folder for the Virtual Environment
+### Step 1: Create a folder for the virtual environment
-Create a folder to contain the Virtual Environment.
+Create a folder to contain the virtual environment.

-### Step 2: Create a Python Virtual Environment
+### Step 2: Create a python virtual environment
-Run the following command to create a Virtual Environment in the folder:
+Run the following command to create a virtual environment in the folder:

 ```bash
 python -m venv NewVenvName
 ```

-### Step 3: Activate the Virtual Environment
+### Step 3: Activate the virtual environment
 - **On Windows:**
   ```bash
   NewVenvName\Scripts\activate